eoinkelly/notes/ember/architecture.md

 Ember.Controller funcitons as a context object for the template

 Ember.ObjectController is more like a decorater for the model as it magically merges model properties with controller properties

+## Data down, actions up

+Visualise data flowing down from the model hook of the route